CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/pick-receipt.md

 ## Multiple Manufacturing Orders on Pick Receipt Warning

-Currently, you can create a Pick Receipt that contains 5 Manufacturing Orders.

-You can extend this number to 2 or 3 more by changing the translation in ProcessForce for the message **Based on Manufacturing Order** to **Based on MOR**.

-We do not recommend using this function with a larger amount of Manufacturing Orders than five because:

-- all documents and entries for Journal Entries are done in one significant transaction; in this time production system can be locked for other users until the trade ends (processing big amount of data with the transaction),
+Currently, a Pick Receipt can include up to five Manufacturing Orders.
+While it is possible to extend this number slightly by modifying ProcessForce translations (e.g., changing Based on **Manufacturing Order** to **Based on MOR**), it is not recommended to include more than five Manufacturing Orders due to:

+- **System Locking**: Large transactions may temporarily lock the production system, affecting other users.
-- if the quantity of Manufacturing Orders lines is larger, the time of execution grows logarithmically; many operations in one transaction cause this, and SAP DI API speed, in this case, is low (SAP DI API speed limitation).
+- **Execution Time**: Processing a high volume of Manufacturing Order lines increases execution time significantly due to SAP DI API speed limitations.

 ### Suggestion

-By the above, it is suggested to perform Goods Receipt individually from every Manufacturing Order level.
+To optimize performance and prevent system delays, it is recommended to process Goods Receipts individually for each Manufacturing Order.
+This ensures efficient transaction handling and prevents system bottlenecks.

+---
+The Pick Receipt function is a crucial tool for managing the receipt of production items efficiently.
+By following best practices, such as limiting the number of Manufacturing Orders in a single receipt and processing individual Goods Receipts, organizations can maintain smooth operations while ensuring accurate inventory management.
+For additional insights, explore the provided resources and video tutorials.